dpengineering/softdev-training/Exercises/LinuxCommandLine.md

 - Can you navigate through multiple directories in one sitting using cd?
 How?

 One thing you may have noticed: it's really difficult to go backwards a directory using cd!
 That's why there's a handy shortcut: `cd ..`, which changes directories into the parent folder.
 Note that `..` just referes to your parent folder.
 For instance, if I was in `/home/alokthakrar`, `cd ..` would take me to `/home.` This can be chained: `cd ../..` from `home/alokthakrar/` would take you to `/` (your root directory), and `cd ../../opt` from that same working directory would take you to `/opt`.
+You make a chaneg
 Two other shortcuts to mention are `cd ~`, which defaults to your home directory (same as `cd` with no arguments) and `cd -`, which takes yuo to the directory that you were just in.

 These commands are the fundamental building blocks of terminal operations.
-I'd reccmoend playing around with them a little bit, as having an intuition for them is really helpful!
-Below are other useful Linux commands, though you may end up googling many of them if you'd like to play with them.
+I'd reccomend playing around with them a little bit, as having an intuition for them is really helpful!
+Below are other useful Linux commands, that, while useful, are likely going to be less essential than something like pwd, cd, and ls.
+I've listed some of the most pertinent ones in a rough order of importance.
+I'd advise having familiarity with them, as they are very helpful [and help with building intutition of using the terminal!] but there's no need to become a mkdir master, as you'll very rarely need to use it.

 There's an autocomplete feature on the terminals: if you type in a portion of the filepath, and there's no other possible filepath that the given text could eventually be, you can autocomplete the rest of the folder name that you're going to enter.
 For instance, tabbing after `cd Do` would give you a list of all folders you can navigate into that start with "Do" -- in my case, both the Downloads and Documents folder, but `cd Dow` only corresponds to one folder on my system, Downloads, and would autocomplete to the full directory name.
 I'd play around with this feature as well.
+Autocorrect exists for all commands and paths.
 {: .tip }

 ## touch